Information for Researchers & Data Access

 Interviews typically take between 4-5 hours and are completed in the comfort and convenience of the family home.

 The study documents can be downloaded here

 Phase 1 (completed)

-In October 2014, IMAGINE ID was launched and established contact with 22 Regional Genetics Centres across the UK, as well as self-referred families.
+In October 2014, IMAGINE-1 was launched and established contact with 22 Regional Genetics Centres across the UK, as well as self-referred families.
 Recruitment opened for eligible families.

 Phase 2 (completed)

-By November 2015, initial online questionnaires with 500 families and 50 additional face-to-face assessments had been completed.
+By June 2019, online questionnaires with 3,000 families and 500 additional face-to-face assessments had been completed.